Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Human-Oriented Trust

 \subsection{What Is Trust}

-\paragraph{Scope.} This dimension concerns how users judge trust in AI-powered mental health systems.
-At a basic level, trust reflects a user’s confidence in whether an AI system is reliable enough to be relied upon in a sensitive context.
-This aligns with trust theories in psychology, such as ABI model~\cite{abi} and MATCH framework~\cite{match}, which characterize trust as a belief about an agent’s ability and dependability.
+\paragraph{Scope.} This dimension targets users' subjective trust judgments toward AI-powered mental health systems.
+At a basic level, trust reflects a user's confidence that an AI system is reliable, benevolent, and appropriate enough to rely on in a sensitive context.
+This aligns with trust theories such as the ability--benevolence--integrity model~\cite{abi} and MATCH framework~\cite{match}, which characterize trust as a belief about an agent's capability, dependability, and communicated trustworthiness cues.
 Prior work measures trust in two main ways.
 Some studies treat trust as a \emph{unidimensional} construct, measuring overall trust as a single judgment~\cite{WU2023107614,WOODCOCK2021,AOKI2021106572,KAUTTONEN2025,AKTAN2022107273,LIU2022107026,MAYER2024108419,HUO2022107253,Youn2021,ZHAO2025}.
 Others adopt a \emph{multidimensional} view, decomposing trust into components (e.g., perceived reliability, agency, and competence~\cite{CHI2021106700,LUETKELANFER2023,LEICHTMANN2023107539,GILLE2025,BRUNSWICKER2025108516,Rai2025}).

-\paragraph{Evaluation.} Trust is primarily measured through subjective assessments.
+\paragraph{Evaluation.} Trust is primarily measured through subjective assessments, while observed interaction behavior is better interpreted as evidence of reliance or use behavior unless paired with self-reported trust.
 Studies commonly employ validated scales capturing perceived agency~\cite{LUETKELANFER2023}, system reliability~\cite{CHI2021106700}, trust propensity~\cite{CHI2021106700}, or overall trust~\cite{WU2023107614,WOODCOCK2021,LIU2022107026,KAUTTONEN2025,AOKI2021106572,Youn2021}.
 Some work adopts single-item measures for direct trust assessment~\cite{WOODCOCK2021,AOKI2021106572,MAYER2024108419}.
-Qualitative approaches, including interviews and content analysis, are used to examine how users interpret and justify their trust judgments~\cite{LUETKELANFER2023}.
-Beyond self-report, behavioral indicators such as interaction patterns and decision choices are also used to infer trust~\cite{LEICHTMANN2023107539,BRUNSWICKER2025108516,MAYER2024108419,AKTAN2022107273}.
+Qualitative approaches examine how users interpret and justify trust judgments~\cite{LUETKELANFER2023}.
+Behavioral indicators such as interaction patterns, decision choices, or continued use can reveal reliance and possible miscalibration~\cite{LEICHTMANN2023107539,BRUNSWICKER2025108516,MAYER2024108419,AKTAN2022107273}, but should not be treated as identical to subjective trust.